-With absolute honesty – Orbit is not currently fully compliant with some of our principles, but we work on it.
+With absolute honesty – Orbit is not currently fully compliant with some of our principles, but we work on it every day.
 These principles help us to keep on track and be focused on the right things.

 Transparency is the key to success.
 That’s why we have a public roadmap and open feedback channels.
 But we are trying to go further.
 We document our design decisions, so we can reference to them in discussions and not reinvent the wheel again by discussing stuff repeatedly and without historical context.